Last update: Version 2.23, February 4th, 2020

 Now when you start a PowerShell session, you might see the following:

 When you load the script from ISE, it will show something similar.
-However, it will also show ISE is detected and make all functions available through the Add-On menu:
+However, it will also detect ISE and make connect functions available through the Add-On menu:

 Feedback is welcomed through the comments.
 If you got scripting suggestions or questions, do not hesitate using the contact form.